-Considered to be one of the most beautiful gates in the world, Bab Mansour was constructed at the beginning of the 18th century.
-It is the entrance to the Imperial city proper, where a visit to the sultan's mausoleum is still of interest.
-You can also meditate on the edge of the Agdal pond, an immense rectangular basin.
-Meknes has one of the busiest medinas in Morocco.
-The Place El-Hedime, located exactly between the old town and the Imperial part of the city, houses the covered markets and becomes busy at dusk: fire-swallowers, storytellers, animal trainers and jugglers create an atmosphere different from anything you are used to.
+Considered to be one of the most beautiful gates in the world, Bab Mansour was constructed at the beginning of the 18th century and it is the entrance to the Imperial city proper.
+Meknes has one of the busiest medinas in Morocco; the Place El-Hedime, located exactly between the old town and the Imperial part of the city, houses the covered markets and becomes busy at dusk: fire-swallowers, storytellers, animal trainers and jugglers create an atmosphere different from anything you are used to.

 Towards the end of the summer, don't miss one of the most famous events in the Kingdom, the Tissa horse moussem.
 This "fantasia" assembles Berber horsemen from the region to the sound of drums, gunfire, rhythmic songs and traditional dances.
 Meknes is also the home of the largest stud farm in North Africa with 200 acres and 450 horses.
 In the 17th century, Moulay Ismaïl, who lies in a finely wrought mausoleum which is open to the public, also had enormous stables built.

 The sacred town of Moulay Idriss lies 22km north east of Meknes - Moulay Idriss converted the local Berber people to Islam before founding Fez.
 The town of Moulay Idriss comprises stunning white houses arranged around the mausoleum and is still a spiritual centre, an unspoilt place with timeless charm.
 The largest Roman archaeological site in Morocco lies 31km north of Meknès: Volubilis.
 You'll see the Triumphal Arch, capitol building, house of Bacchus – everything testifies to the city's splendour and its economic and political weight.
 You'll need to allow at least two hours to discover this open-air treasure.